 In all effective node selection strategies, including RR, stable nodes are used more on average.
-What performance can we expect in the context of a shared infrastructure like PlanetLab, where users might compete for overutilized stable nodes?
+What performance can we expect when the most stable nodes are sought after simultaneously by multiple agents, such as peers in a P2P system or users in a shared infrastructure like PlanetLab?

-The parameter α , the fraction of nodes needed, gives a way to analyze the total churn experienced by all users: we can take α to be the utilization of the distributed system as a whole.
+The parameter $\alpha$ , the fraction of nodes needed, gives a way to analyze the total churn experienced by all users: we can take $\alpha$ to be the utilization of the distributed system as a whole.
 However, our results do not address fairness between users, which we leave to future work.